 Good financial benefits along with great company culture will attract the best candidates to your company.
 For many professionals, salary and bonuses are key factors that drive their choice of company.
 When more candidates apply, there is a greater chance of finding a candidate who is aligned to your long term goals.

 Recruitment plays an important role in ensuring the employee lifecycle is successful.
 You have to employ the right candidate for the job.
-When you make the mistake of hiring the wrong candidate, all the other benefits and employee experience planning become pointless.
+When you make the mistake of hiring the wrong candidate, all the other employee benefits and employee experience planning become pointless.